Bubobot-Team/automation-workflow-monitoring/README.md

-# n8n-integrate-monitoring
+# automation-workflow-monitoring

-This repository contains example n8n workflows that DevOps teams can use to enhance their monitoring and automation processes.
+This repository contains example automation workflows that DevOps teams can use to enhance their monitoring and automation processes.
 These workflows demonstrate best practices for integrating various monitoring tools and services.

 ## Author